krasimir/demoit/README.md

 * `dependencies` - an array of files that your demo needs.
 This could be JavaScript or CSS files.
 They may be local or not.
 Demoit will fetch those resources before running your code files.
 * `files` - It contains an array of items representing your scripts.

+The configuration must be saved into a JSON file.
+The path of which needs to be passed to Demoit.
+If there is no such file (or files) the tool still works.
+There's just no predefined content on it.

-You may create a JSON file and give the path to it via a GET parameter.
+The path to the JSON files is set via `state` GET parameter.
 For example: `http://localhost/demoit?state=./mycode.json`.
+You may pass as many JSON files as you want.
+Separate them with commas.

+## GET Params

+* `?state=` - A comma separated list of configuration JSON files
+* `?autoOpenCodeSample=` - path to a configuration JSON file that will be loaded automatically

 ## Continuing your work offline